 Discuss the idea of a hierarchy of caring.
 What happens if we expand this hierarchy out to include people like us in the form of race, religion, national origin, sexual orientation, political beliefs, profession, clubs, schools, etc.?
 Who would you save from a burning building first?
 Who are we obligated to and in what ways?

 Introduce the idea of a universe of obligation.
-In the introduction to Chapter 2 of Holocaust and Human Behavior, Helen Fein defines this important concept as the circle of individuals and groups "toward whom obligations are owed. to whom rules apply, and whose injuries call for [amends]" (HHB, p.
-56).
+In the Universe of Obligation reading in Holocaust and Human Behavior, Helen Fein defines this important concept as the circle of individuals and groups "toward whom obligations are owed. to whom rules apply, and whose injuries call for [amends].

 Now read entire quote (from The New Yorker, April 28, 1997):

 I love my daughters more than my nieces, my nieces more than my cousins, my cousins more than my neighbors.
 But that doesn't mean we detest our neighbors.
 The fact of being Francophile doesn't require being xenophobic.
 The fact that I prefer the French does not mean that I detest the English.
 I like them less than the French - over all.
 Because it could happen that I like an Englishman better than a Frenchman, individually, or a Senegalese more than an inhabitant of Saint-Cloud.
 It depends on his quality, on his affinities with me, on his opinions, and all that.
 But I think that it's very difficult to make people understand.